 Section 6014 of the DRA of 2005 created a new subsection to Section 1917 of the Social Security Act.
 Section 1917 (f)(1)(A) which provides that in determining eligibility for MO HealthNet long term care services the participant’s equity interest in his or her home cannot exceed specified limits.
 Home equity and ownership are to be verified.
-Effective January 1, 2022, if a participant’s equity in their primary home is over $636,000, they are not eligible for MO HealthNet under MHABD vendor, or HCB benefits.
+Refer to MHABD Appendix J to determine if a participant’s equity in primary home is over the maximum limit.
+If so they are not eligible for MO HealthNet under MHABD vendor, or HCB benefits.
 The definition of homestead has not changed.
 Policies regarding substantial home equity apply only when determining eligibility for payment for MO HealthNet long term care services.
 The participant may be eligible for other programs that do not include long-term care services.

 The home equity policy does not apply in the following conditions:

 - the spouse of the participant is living lawfully in the participant’s home